Skip to main contentSkip to navigation

 The Silicon Motion term.
 The SM2258 or SM2259XT completes the SATA handshake, begins FTL initialization, then hits an unhandled exception parsing corrupted system blocks.
 The controller holds the ATA BSY bit high indefinitely, so the host can't issue any further commands.
 Diagnostic access requires a permanent short of the ROM_CS or UART_TX test pad throughout power-on.

 A deeper Silicon Motion panic.
-The controller's context tables are corrupted across every redundant copy in the system blocks, usually from a power loss mid-update.
-PC-3000 SSD reports BAD_CTX as a distinct status flag from Keep BSY and requires a full NAND scan to locate scattered FTL fragments.
+The controller's Configuration Pages are corrupted across every redundant copy in the system blocks, usually from a power loss mid-update.
+The dedicated CP backup is unreadable, so PC-3000 SSD falls back to a full physical NAND scan to locate scattered FTL fragments and rebuild the translator from page-level spare-area metadata instead.

 Safe Mode / Techno Mode

 ACELab's name for the diagnostic state the controller enters once the test pads are shorted.
-The drive runs entirely from its internal ROM and accepts a volatile microcode loader (LDR) into SRAM that gives PC-3000 raw NAND access without writing to flash.
+The drive runs entirely from its internal ROM and accepts a volatile microcode loader (LDR) into volatile memory that gives PC-3000 raw NAND access without writing to flash.

 The user data is still physically present on the NAND in all of these states.
 What failed is the translator that maps logical block addresses to physical NAND pages.
 Reconstructing that translator off-drive is the entire job.
 For the broader picture of how SSD firmware corruption develops over time, see our SSD firmware corruption recovery page.